 Sai Baba, a Siddha Purush, ascended on this earth to help to roam souls to attain their destination.
 His mission was to spread the light of knowledge in humans with simple and unique acts.
 Though He resorted to humane actions, they were considered miracles by normal humans.
 However, I can see that there is a deep hidden meaning in the above incident which I am going to put forth in this post.
 Hope you all will agree with me after going through what I deciphered.

 It was a Diwali day, Baba wanted to light up Dwarkamai.
 So as usual He went to the shopkeepers to get oil.
 He is trying to convey to us that whatever we plan to do, happens only if we put effort into it.
-For Baba, it was not necessary to go to acquire oil, but by doing so He tried to convey to us to put efforts to achieve anything – material or spiritual.
+For Baba, it was not necessary to go to acquire oil, but by doing so He tried to convey to us to put effort to achieve anything – material or spiritual.
 Without our own efforts, we can’t reach our destination.
 We should be ready mentally to take the steps required for any action without any doubts in our minds.
 Did Baba as A Parabrahma not know that He won’t be getting oil that day, still He went on around to get it.
-The spiritual endeavors also start by taking baby steps which means putting effort.
-Baba came on this earth, in Shirdi, to guide and direct us, but it’s us who have to take the first step and put in efforts.
+Spiritual endeavors also start by taking baby steps which means putting in the effort.
+Baba came on this earth, in Shirdi, to guide and direct us, but it’s us who have to take the first step and put in the effort.

 Baba then by turning water into oil, burnt lamps in Dwarkamai which kept burning the whole night, thus making the Diwali day, a night full of light.
 If He didn’t want to set an example to His devotees He would have done this act before going to the shopkeepers even previously and started burning lamps with water.
 An act that is a simple one for Him but a miracle to us, was not at all necessary to be done.
 To show up a miracle Baba can light lamps even without water just by a glance and a command to nature, without even moving an inch.
 He showed us how putting in the effort can change a simple thought into karma.

-Let us on this Diwali, try to be lamp by putting in the slightest effort (water) and keep burning the idea of progressing to the Ultimate.
+Let us on this Diwali, try to be lamps by putting in the slightest effort (water) and keep burning the idea of progressing to the Ultimate.

 Suggested Reading: How To Observe Lord Sripada Srivallabha’s Disappearance (Mahasamadhi)